apache/gravitino-playground/README.md

 ### Using Gravitino with LlamaIndex

-Gravitino playground also provides a simple RAG demo with LlamaIndex.
-This demo will show you the ability of using Gravitino to manage both tabular and non-tabular dataset, connecting to LlamaIndex as a unified data source, then use LlamaIndex and LLM to query both tabular and non-tabular data with one natural language query.
+The Gravitino Playground also provides a simple RAG demo with LlamaIndex.
+This demo will show you the the ability to use Gravitino to manage both tabular and non-tabular datasets, connecting to LlamaIndex as a unified data source, then use LlamaIndex and LLM to query both tabular and non-tabular data with one natural language query.

-The demo is located in the `jupyter` folder, you can open the `gravitino_llama_index_demo.ipynb` demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).
+The demo is located in the `jupyter` folder, and you can open the `gravitino_llama_index_demo.ipynb` demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).

 The scenario of this demo is that basic structured city statistics data is stored in MySQL, and detailed city introductions are stored in PDF files.
 The user wants to know the answers to the cities both in the structured data and the PDF files.

-In this demo, you will use Gravitino to manage the MySQL table using relational catalog, pdf files using fileset catalog, treated Gravitino as a unified data source for LlamaIndex to build indexes on both tabular and non-tabular data.
+In this demo, you will use Gravitino to manage the MySQL table using a relational catalog, pdf files using a fileset catalog, treating Gravitino as a unified data source for LlamaIndex to build indexes on both tabular and non-tabular data.
 Then you will use LLM to query the data with natural language queries.